-Figure 32: Schematic Illustration of the scope for the newly developed Built-Environment-Analysis-Model BEAM2, Source:(CEN/TR 15615)72
+Figure K 1 - Schematic Illustration of the scope for the newly developed Built-Environment-Analysis-Model BEAM2, Source:(CEN/TR 15615)116

-Key for Figure 32
+Key for Figure K 1

-- (1) represents the energy needed to fulfil the users requirements for heating, cooling, lighting etc, according to levels that are specified for the purposes of the calculation. - (2) represents the "natural" energy gains passive solar heating, passive cooling, natural ventilation, daylighting "U together with internal gains (occupants, lighting, electrical equipment, etc) - (3) represents the building's energy needs, obtained from (1) and (2) along with the characteristics of the building itself. - (4) represents the delivered energy, recorded separately for each energy carrier and inclusive of auxiliary energy, used by space heating, cooling, ventilation, domestic hot water and lighting systems, taking into account renewable energy sources and cogeneration.
-This may be expressed in energy units or in units of the energy ware (kg, m3, kWh, etc). - (5) represents renewable energy produced on the building premises. - (6) represents generated energy, produced on the premises and exported to the market; this can include part of (5). - (7) represents the primary energy usage or the CO2 emissions associated with the building.
+(1) represents the energy needed to fulfil the users requirements for heating, cooling, lighting etc, according to levels that are specified for the purposes of the calculation.

+(2) represents the "natural" energy gains - passive solar heating, passive cooling, natural ventilation, daylighting "U together with internal gains (occupants, lighting, electrical equipment, etc)

+(3) represents the building's energy needs, obtained from (1) and (2) along with the characteristics of the building itself.

+(4) represents the delivered energy, recorded separately for each energy carrier and inclusive of auxiliary energy, used by space heating, cooling, ventilation, domestic hot water and lighting systems, taking into account renewable energy sources and co-generation.
+This may be expressed in energy units or in units of the energy ware (kg, m3, kWh, etc).
-72 The figure is a schematic illustration and is not intended to cover all possible combinations of energy supply, on-site energy production and energy use.
-For example, a ground-source heat pump uses both electricity and renewable energy from the ground; and electricity generated on site by photovoltaic could be used entirely within the building, or it could be exported entirely, or a combination of the two.
-Renewable energy wares like biomass are included in [7], but are distinguished from non-renewable energy wares by low CO22 emissions.
-In the case of cooling, the direction of energy flow is from the building to the system.

-H.3.
+(5) represents renewable energy produced on the building premises.

+(6) represents generated energy, produced on the premises and exported to the market; this can include part of (5).

+(7) represents the primary energy usage or the CO2 emissions associated with the building.

+K.3.
 STRUCTURE AND METHODOLOGY

-The basic model setup and calculation process is shown in Figure 33.
+The basic model setup and calculation process is shown in Figure K 2.
 It is based on the energy demand calculations for space heating and cooling from the ISO Standard 13790:2008 (DIN EN ISO 13790).
-As all calculations are executed for a highly disaggregated building stock with all its characteristics, the following description of the methodology and calculation process applies for all sub-segments of the building sector within the model.
+As all calculations are executed for a highly disaggregated building stock with all its